Business Acquisition Financing In Canada

 Which is better when purchasing a company - debt or equity?

-Debt Financing has a lower cost than equity financing and does not dilute owner equity.
+Debt Financing costs less than equity financing and does not dilute owner equity.
 The challenge of purchasing a business with debt is that it can be a challenge to service interest and principal payments - too much debt in a business will impact the company's access to business credit -

 Companies exploring an acquisition with debt finance should focus on working with reputable traditional or alternative finance lenders.
-The ability to identify the best acquisition finance structure is key to identifying the flexibility around buying a business - When purchasing a company with debt acquisition financing options owners should be prepared to invest a minimum of 15-20% of owner equity.
+The ability to identify the best acquisition finance structure is key to determining the flexibility around buying a business.
+When purchasing a company with debt acquisition financing options, owners should be prepared to invest a minimum of 15-20% of owner equity.

 WHAT IS ACQUISITION FINANCE

-The purchase of a business should focus on providing some level of flexibility to the buyers and should allow for adaptability to different business and economic circumstances relative to the owner's goals in running and growing the business.
-Financing an acquisition with debt is a common method of the purchase of a business.
+The purchase of a business should focus on providing some level of flexibility to the buyers and allow for adaptability to different business and economic circumstances relative to the owner's goals in running and growing the business.
+Financing an acquisition with debt is a common method of business acquisition.

-There are various factors that affect the ability of a buyer to fund a business purchase - those factors include but are not limited to valuation, business financial strength and credit quality around future cash flow, and industry dynamics in that segment of the economy,
+Various factors affect the ability of a buyer to fund a business purchase - those factors include but are not limited to valuation, business financial strength and credit quality around future cash flow, and industry dynamics in that segment of the economy,

 How do you finance a business purchase?